al3v/Blue-Green-Deployment-on-Huawei-Cloud/README.md

       --project_id=<YOUR_PROJECT_ID> \
       --cli-region=<YOUR_REGION>
     ```
- - On the console it is just Backend Server Group ID:
+ - On the console, it is just Backend Server Group ID:

 ![image](https://github.com/user-attachments/assets/6ba38b88-91f0-4a90-b2aa-1a9c9c56bb73)

 -----------------------------------------------
 ### PS:

- Server ID are different than ECS IDs but they are mapped, you can retrieve SERVER IDs via 'hcloud' :
+ Server IDS are different than ECS IDs but they are mapped, you can retrieve SERVER IDs via 'hcloud' :

  List Members in a specific Pool